chayasin/chayasin/README.md

 ## Hobbies

 - I can play saxophone and piano - very well
-- I can write music score using Sibelius/MuseScore - vey well
+- I can write music score using Sibelius/MuseScore
 - I can make music using Garageband/Bandlab
-- I can do graphic design stuff using Photoshop/Illstrator - very very well.
+- I can do graphic design stuff using Photoshop/Illstrator - very well.
-- I read books and watch movies a lot (recently)
+- I read books and watch movies a lot
 - Skilled in platformer games

 <!---